Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

-Although the construction of $M^{\spl}_{[k]}(n-1,1)$ via scheme-theoretic closure obscures its moduli interpretation, we have still managed to define two classes of special cycles on the corresponding splitting Rapoport-Zink space, including the $\pi$-modular case, and to verify certain useful properties which does not hold in the (non-splitting) Rapoport-Zink space.
+Although the construction of $M^{\spl}_{[k]}(n-1,1)$ via scheme-theoretic closure obscures its moduli interpretation, we are nevertheless able to define two classes of special cycles on the associated splitting Rapoport–Zink (RZ) space and to verify certain useful properties that do not hold in the canonical RZ space.